+At the same time, we acknowledge that for some continuous outcomes the choice of a single failure value may be less obvious and may not be universally acceptable. \cite{rosenbaum2006comment} discussed a similar causal parameter in settings where the IE is death and the outcome of interest is a measure of quality of life assessed after a fixed period, where there may be no unique value that fully captures the clinical meaning of an effect-informative IE. In such settings, the composite variable strategy remains a possible estimand choice, but its interpretability depends critically on whether the chosen reference value is clinically justified in advance.
+When no such value is well defined, the applicability of this strategy is more limited.

-Identifying $\tau$ in the presence of both types of ICEs presents a key methodological challenge.
-For clarity, in the remainder of this subsection, we use treatment discontinuation due to relocation and adverse events to represent treatment-unrelated and treatment-related ICEs, respectively.
+Identifying $\tau$ in the presence of both types of IEs presents a key methodological challenge.
+For clarity, in the remainder of this subsection, we use treatment discontinuation due to relocation and adverse events to represent effect-uninformative and effect-informative IEs, respectively.
 The causal estimand $\tau$ defined in~\eqref{eqn::tau_def} is based on the composite potential outcome $Y^\c(a)$, which takes the value $0$ if an adverse event occurs before the outcome measurement, i.e., when $T(a) < k$.
-If adverse event were the only type of ICE, and treatment is randomized, $\tau$ could be identified from observed data using the difference in means of the composite outcomes: $\tau = E\{Y1(T>k)\mid A=1\} - E\{Y1(T>k)\mid A=0\}$.
+If adverse event were the only type of IE, and treatment is randomized, $\tau$ could be identified from observed data using the difference in means of the composite outcomes: $\tau = E\{Y1(T>k)\mid A=1\} - E\{Y1(T>k)\mid A=0\}$.